Weller brothers: Further developments

+Panorama of the Weller brothers' Otago Harbour whaling ground.

+Looking from Taiaroa Head toward the three stations operated by the brothers: Pilots Beach, Ōtākou, and Te Rauone Beach.

 New fisheries were established inside the harbour and up and down the coast.
 The Wellers' ships sailed beyond Australasia and they tested the tax regime preventing direct shipment of whale products to Britain.
-By the end of the 1830s, exports of whale products were at a peak, the station taking about 300 right whales on the first season, as was the resident European population.
-Anticipating British annexation the Wellers started buying land and settling it.
+By the end of the 1830s, exports of whale products were at a peak, the station taking about 300 right whales on the first season, and was the main site of the resident European population in the region.
+Anticipating British annexation, the Wellers started buying land and settling it.

-At its peak in 1834, the Otakou station was producing 310 tons of whale oil a year. and became the center of a network of seven stations that formed a highly profitable enterprise for the Wellers, employing as many as 85 people at Otago alone.
-From the Otakou base the Wellers branched out into industries as diverse as "timber, spars, flax, potatoes, dried fish, Māori artefacts, and even tattooed Māori heads which were in keen demand in Sydney".
+At its peak in 1834, the Ōtākou station was producing 310 tons of whale oil a year. and became the center of a network of seven stations that formed a highly profitable enterprise for the Wellers, employing as many as 85 people at Otago alone.
+From the Ōtākou base the Wellers branched out into industries as diverse as "timber, spars, flax, potatoes, dried fish, Māori artefacts, and even tattooed Māori heads which were in keen demand in Sydney".
 However, given that the Colony of New Zealand would not be declared until 1840, the Wellers were treated as foreign traders and were affected by protectionist British import tariffs on whale oil.

-With the success of the Otakou station, the brothers extended whaling grounds from Akaroa on Banks Peninsula in north to Stewart Island in south, with three stations (Otakou, Pilots Beach, Te Rauone Beach) within Otago Harbour and at least five others or more between Pūrākaunui and Banks Peninsula including additional Otago stations in Timaru and on Taieri Island, where they lost the ship Dublin Packet in 1839.
+With the success of the Ōtākou station, the brothers extended whaling grounds from Akaroa on Banks Peninsula in north to Stewart Island in south, with three stations (Ōtākou, Pilots Beach, Te Rauone Beach) within Otago Harbour and at least five others between Pūrākaunui and Banks Peninsula including additional Otago stations in Timaru and on Taieri Island, where they lost the ship Dublin Packet in 1839.

-Their operations drew attentions from other whalers including Johnny Jones, leading to the expansion of the industry along the east coast of South Island and establishments of competing stations; among the Otago and the southern Canterbury, such as at Blueskin Bay, Waikouaiti and Karitane by Jones and Charles Bayley, Onekakara and Fleur's Place in Moeraki, Mutumutu and Pātītī Points in Timaru, Molyneux Bay and Willsher Bay nearby Kaka Point, Nugget Point, and Tautuku Peninsula.
-Additional foreign whalers, such as from America and England and Netherlands and Russia, entered into the market, and produced about 400–600 tons of oils within Otago Harbour as late as 1846.
-By the time, Otago and Akaroa on Banks Peninsula, founded by the brothers, became major shore-based whaling regions along with Foveaux Strait, Kaikoura, Port Underwood, Tory Channel, Kāpiti, and Hawke's Bay.
+Their operations drew attentions from other whalers including Johnny Jones, leading to the expansion of the industry along the east coast of South Island and establishments of competing stations in Otago and southern Canterbury, such as at Blueskin Bay, Waikouaiti and Karitane by Jones and Charles Bayley, Onekakara and Fleur's Place in Moeraki, Mutumutu and Pātītī Points in Timaru, Molyneux Bay and Willsher Bay nearby Kaka Point, Nugget Point, and Tautuku Peninsula.
+Additional foreign whalers, such as from America, England, the Netherlands and Russia, entered into the market, and produced about 400–600 tons of oils in Otago Harbour as late as 1846.
+Other major shore-based whaling regions in New Zealand were Foveaux Strait, Kaikoura, Port Underwood, Tory Channel, Kāpiti, and Hawke's Bay.